npmSteven/Cockpit/README.md

 # Cockpit
 Welcome to the Cockpit, where you'll be able to automatically download videos from floatplane.

-Return json object with a list of channels the user is subscribed to GET /api/v1/channels

 Returns the selected channel settings
 GET /api/v1/channels/:channelId/settings